carpentries-incubator/lc-litsearchr/_episodes/07-data-frames-matrices-and-lists.md

 {: .language-r}

 ~~~
-## Now it's we have turned the vector into a matrix.
+## Now we have turned the vector into a matrix.
 View the contents of my_vector now to see what it looks like.

 my_vector
      [,1] [,2] [,3] [,4] [,5]